bentonwong/js-law-firm-billing-software/spec.md

     date(year): matter[notes_attributes][0][date_1i]
     content: matter[notes_attributes][0][content]

-  A method called notes_attributes= is in the Matters model as a custom write for creating the note and then adding it to the join table matter_notes.
+  A method called notes_attributes= is in the Matters model as a custom writer for creating the note and then adding it to the join table matter_notes.

 [x] Your application must provide a standard user authentication, including signup, login, logout, and passwords.
 You can use Devise but given the complexity of that system, you should also feel free to roll your own authentication logic.